rOpenGov/psData/README.md

 - `PolityGet`: a function to download the [Polity IV](http://www.systemicpeace.org/polity/polity4.htm) data set.
 It keeps specified variables and creates a standard country ID variable that can be used for merging the data with other data sets.

 - `RRCrisisGet`: download and combine [Reinhart and Rogoff's (2010)](http://www.carmenreinhart.com/data/browse-by-topic/topics/7/) crisis dummy variables into one data frame.

+- `WB_IMFGet` downloads [Axel Dreher's data set of IMF programs and World Bank projects](http://www.uni-heidelberg.de/fakultaeten/wiso/awi/professuren/intwipol/datasets_en.html) (1970-2011).
+It keeps specified variables and creates a standard country ID variable that can be used for merging the data with other data sets.

 #### Variable Builders